astrotars/stream-android-custom-timeline/README.md

 }
 ```

 *Note: The asyncronous approach in this tutorial is not necessarily the best or most robust approach.
 It's simply a straightforward way to show async interactions without cluttering the code too much.
-Please research and pick the best asynchronous solution for your application*
+Please research and pick the best asynchronous solution for your application.*

 Here we bind to our button and user input.
 We listen to the submit button and sign into our backend.
 Since this work is making network calls, we need to do this asynchronously.
 We use Kotlin coroutines to accomplish this by binding to the [`MainScope`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-main-scope.html).
 We dispatch our sign in code which tells our `BackendService` to perform two tasks, sign in to backend and get the feed frontend credentials.
 We'll look at how the `BackendService` accomplishes this in a second.